lqhuang/awesome/topics/cloud.md

 - [Replicate](https://replicate.com/): Machine learning doesn’t need to be so hard.
 Run models in the cloud at scale.
   - good looking landing page 😆
+- [Mosaic ML](https://www.mosaicml.com/): Generative AI For All.
+Easily train and deploy generative AI models on your data, in your secure environment.
+  - I love this landing page, too 😅

 ## Could Foundry